lmorg/murex/docs/types/jsonl.md

 cases when writing JSON lines and a new line character isn't included.
 The primary example might be when generating JSON lines from inside a `for` loop.

-This behavior is also described on GitHub in [issue #141](https://github.com/lmorg/murex/issues/141).
+This is resolved in the new data-type parser `jsonc` (Concatenated JSON).
+See line below.

 ### More information